rust-lang/edition-guide/src/rust-2018/module-system/path-clarity.md

 One other use for `extern crate` was to import macros; that's no longer needed.
 Check [the macro section](../macros/macro-changes.html) for more.

+> One small note here: `cargo fix` will not currently automate this change.
+We may
+> have it do this for you in the future.

 ### The `crate` keyword refers to the current crate.

 In `use` declarations and in other code, you can refer to the root of the